FREDERICK-win/Wifi/.github/README.md

 # Wifi
-Connect to my wifi by scanning the qr code
+Connect to my wifi by scanning the QR code